electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/regen/_index.md

 It is not easy to find this number, but with knowing the total consumption and the consumption caused by drag, and the efficiency on the drivetrain it is possible to estimate the rolling resistance on the Audi e-tron.

 Based on driver history it seems like driving on a dry road at 80 km/h in summer temperature requires around 19kWh/100km energy from the battery.
-If we assume 80% efficiency in the drivetrain we have an energy need of 15.2kWh/100km in total including drag.
+If we assume 80% efficiency in the drivetrain, we have an energy need of 15.2kWh/100km in total including drag.

-If we take away the energy needed for drag we have around 8.95kWh/100km to overcome rolling resistance.
+If we take away the energy needed for drag, we have around 8.95kWh/100km to overcome rolling resistance.

 This number is an estimate.
 On wet roads or roads with snow, the rolling resistance increases.